 We were all so excited to see this Devil’s Bridge in Saxony as it is one of over 100 in the EU.
 These bridges are quite medieval and some were a part of the roman empire.
 Others a little bit later.
 Their engineering and architectural design lend them to being somewhat unworldly and hard to explain their existence which led people to think that maybe they were.
 The Rakotzbrücke is actually under construction right now and will be a protected UNESCO World Heritage site.

-The water was down because we’ve been in somewhat of a drought but I was still able to snap a few reflective pics.
+Ultimately, the water was down because Europe was suffering from summer drought but I was still able to snap a few reflective pics.

 The town of Bad Muskau is right on the border of Poland and was occupied by Prince Pückler.
 Considered to be the “green prince” of Germany, he wrote books about botany and horticulture that are still used today.
 This massive botanical garden, castle, coffee shop, tourist office, horse stables, etc. was unexpectedly amazing.